Bubbler-4/math-rs/README.md

 * Please open an issue (or a pull request if applicable) if:
     * you know of a better implementation of an algorithm included in my library,
     * you want to optimize my library code further,
-    * you have any other suggestions :)
+    * or you have any other suggestions :)

 ## Contents